-- Describing the significance of artefacts, items or places of conservation or cultural heritage value likely to be affected by the proposal and their values at a local, regional and national level. - Recommended means of mitigating any negative impacts on cultural heritage values and enhancing any positive impacts.
+- Describing the significance of artefacts, items or places of conservation or cultural heritage value likely to be affected by the proposal and their values at a local, regional and national level - Recommended means of mitigating any negative impacts on cultural heritage values and enhancing any positive impacts

 The management of cultural heritage impacts should be detailed in a Cultural Heritage Management Plan (CHMP) that is developed specifically for the proposed Project.
 The CHMP should provide a process for the management of identified cultural heritage places and values within the proposed pipeline route.
+In particular, Part 7 of the Queensland Heritage Act 1992 makes provision for historical heritage studies and the management of accidentally found historical material.

 The CHMP should be based on information contained in the cultural heritage study report and/or information from Indigenous community/communities.
 The CHMP should include the following:

-- A process for including Indigenous communities associated with the proposed pipeline route in protection and management of Indigenous cultural heritage. - Processes for mitigation, management and protection of identified cultural heritage places and material along the proposed pipeline route, including associated infrastructure developments, both during the construction and operational phases of the Project. - Provisions for the management of the accidental discovery of cultural material, including burials. - A conflict resolution process.
+- A process for including indigenous communities associated with the proposed pipeline route in protection and management of Indigenous cultural heritage - Processes for mitigation, management and protection of identified cultural heritage places and material along the pipeline route, including associated infrastructure developments, both during the construction and operational phases of the Project - Provisions for the management of the accidental discovery of cultural material including burials - A conflict resolution process